-Thanks for reading this short summary of PartyTown, a small, private community (on Slack) for entrepreneurs and specialists running internet businesses.
+Thanks for reading this short summary of PartyTown, a small, private community (on Slack) for established and growing bootstrappers, creators, entrepreneurs, and specialists running internet businesses.

 Before you’re dropped (cold) into the group, I want to answer any questions that you have and, most importantly, make sure that this community sounds like a place you’d enjoy spending time.